1sra3l/creature_math_fighter/README.md

 Currently names are completely random syllable-based names.
 It produces fairly consistent names, though I do not know every language on the planet, so it may inadvertantly produce words I do not know the meaning of.
 I would be glad to remove/change syllable combinations if it becomes clear they are desired to be changed.

-## Kids like math

-Kids that are into math things like Pokemon stats, that is.

-## Obligatory screenie

-'Cause who am I kidding, it is 2021, you need a screenie on gh if you have a GUI

 ### Here is the basic layout:

 ![Alt text](/screenies/ui.png?raw=true "UI")